 If your STBX has a history of difficult, controlling, irrational behavior you need to do damage control BEFORE announcing you want a divorce.

 That means exercising control and restraint and it means methodically working through precautionary measures to protect yourself.
-My Kindle book Untangling From Your Spouse: How To Prepare For Divorce walks you through these steps.
 You won’t be able to prevent your STBX from sending an email to their contacts but can make sure they don’t have access to your email account and social media accounts.

 Knowing that you’re laying the groundwork may also give you the strength and foresight to keep quiet in the heat of the moment when what you really want to say is, “I want a divorce!